Cytokinin: History

-The idea of specific substances required for cell division to occur in plants actually dates back to the German physiologist J. Wiesner, who, in 1892, proposed that initiation of cell division is evoked by endogenous factors, indeed a proper balance among endogenous factors.
-Somewhat later, the Austrian plant physiologist, G. Haberlandt, reported in 1913 that an unknown substance diffuses from the phloem tissue which can induce cell division in the parenchymatic tissue of potato tubers.
+The idea of specific substances required for cell division to occur in plants actually dates back to the Swiss physiologist J. Wiesner, who, in 1892, proposed that initiation of cell division is evoked by endogenous factors, specifically a proper balance among them.
+Austrian plant physiologist, G. Haberlandt, reported in 1913 that an unknown substance diffuses from the phloem tissue which can induce cell division in the parenchymatic tissue of potato tubers.
 In 1941, Johannes Van Overbeek found that the milky endosperm of immature coconut also had this factor, which stimulated cell division and differentiation in very young Datura embryos.

-Jablonski and Skoog (1954) extended the work of Haberlandt and reported that a substance present in the vascular tissue was responsible for causing cell division in the pith cells.
+Jablonski and Skoog (1954) extended the work of Haberlandt and reported that a substance present in the vascular tissue was responsible for causing cell division in the sith cells.
 Miller and his co-workers (1954) isolated and purified the cell division substance in crystallised form from autoclaved herring fish sperm DNA.
-This active compound was named as Kinetin because of its ability to promote cell division and was the first cytokinin to be named.
+This active compound was named as kinetin because of its ability to promote cell division and was the first cytokinin to be named.
 Kinetin was later identified to be 6-furfuryl-amino purine.
 Later on, the generic name kinin was suggested to include kinetin and other substances having similar properties.

 The first naturally occurring cytokinin was isolated and crystallised simultaneously by Miller and D.S.
-Lethum (1963-65) from the milky endosperm of corn (Zea mays) and named Zeatin.
-Lethem ((1963) proposed the term Cytokinins for such substances.
+Lethum (1963–65) from the milky endosperm of corn (Zea mays) and named zeatin.
+Lethem (1963) proposed the term cytokinins for such substances.